Geometric Bounds for Persistence: Introduction

 Here $\cconv(\X)\subset \Y$ denotes the closure of the convex hull of $\X\subset \Y$.

 Further, we introduce a new notion of width, called {\em treewidth} (\Cref{defn:treewidth}), in order to obtain a finer estimate on \v{C}ech lifespans (\Cref{cor:cech-TW}).
-Notice that in the estimates above, for each class $\omega$, in order to get an upper bound for its lifespan, the corresponding width needs to be calculated for $\N_{b_\omega}(\X \subset \cdot)$, not $\X$ itself.
-In the following, we get rid of this dependency.
-The notion of treewidth permits establishing a certain \emph{multiplicative} bound on lifespans.
+Notice that in the estimates above, for each class $\omega$, in order to obtain an upper bound for its lifespan, the corresponding width needs to be calculated for the neighborhood $\N_{b_\omega}(\X \subset \cdot)$ of $\X$, not for $\X$ itself.
+In the following, we get rid of this dependency on the neighborhood.